-Rupert Devereaux (let’s think, a Mr. David Cameron) is the Prime Minister of Britain, governing it with mediocre talent, lots of dinner parties and his much-conflicted Council.
-Britain is fighting a war with America, which desperately wants the Brits out (you know who else wants out?) and the Council is divided on further course of action needed.
+Rupert Devereaux (let’s think, a Mr David Cameron) is the Prime Minister of Britain, governing it with mediocre talent, lots of dinner parties and his much-conflicted Council.
+Britain is fighting a war with America, which desperately wants the Brits out (you know who else wants out?) and the Council is divided on the further course of action needed.
 The Conservatives seem divided, the Labour party is divided.
 The Brits are losing, the country is no longer in the mood to support war and resources are stretching thin.

-The Czechs, enemies of this Britain, are attacking it in small numbers and the government must keep a tight control on Czech residents living here, as we saw with the Hyrneks in The Golem’s Eye.
+The Czechs, enemies of this Britain, are attacking it in small numbers and the government must keep tight control on Czech residents living here, as we saw with the Hyrneks in The Golem’s Eye.
 Notice how control has been the operative word throughout the Brexit campaign.
 Kitty, who is a legally dead outlaw living under two pseudonyms, writes: “…it was an identity swathed in darkness and dreams.”
 Pretty sure it’s what the immigrants feel.

 John Mandrake is the Information Minister, whose task is to get out the best propaganda that paints a rosy picture of a lost war with the catchiest headlines (or the entire Boris Johnson campaign that seems to have made a joke of the NHU and a host of other false promises and utter lies).
-He has many a demon servant to his beck and call like Ascobol, Hodge, Cormocodran and Mwamba that help him in his PR pursuit.
+He has many a demon servant at his beck and calls like Ascobol, Hodge, Cormocodran and Mwamba that help him in his PR pursuit.
 (Think: Michael Gove)

 Quentin Makepeace, the celebrated playwright is ready with the play of a lifetime, a tribute to the PM himself (see how the Leave camp spoke of Cameron) and is staging it with the entire government in attendance.
-The real theatrical is behind the scenes though, where Quentin and small band of nobody-magicians, along with the historian Mr Hopkins, whose body is now controlled by the demon Faquarl, plan to ‘call demon entities’ into their bodies to seek dual control.
+The real theatrical is behind the scenes though, where Quentin and a small band of nobody-magicians, along with the historian Mr Hopkins, whose body is now controlled by the demon Faquarl, plan to ‘call demon entities’ into their bodies to seek dual control.
 Only, Quentin goes overboard and calls for Lord Nouda, a powerful entity he cannot tame.
 The Guardian wrote this: As campaigners, the leave politicians were sometimes shambolic and often contradictory; now they have been handed victory, they have unleashed forces well beyond their control.

 All the magicians in Britain, which is basically the entire government, are scared of the rising number of people born with resilience to magic and take to extreme steps to assure that protests are thwarted early.
 Brexit campaigners like Justice Secretary Michael Gove rejected every expert as part of a self-serving conspiracy of the haves against the have-nots, said an article on Project Syndicate.